Plea-Justice/researcher-console/README.md

 ## Client

 The console frontend is built with [Nuxt.js](https://nuxtjs.org), which provides additional features to [Vue.js](https://vuejs.org/) for single page applications.
-Components are from [Buefy](https://buefy.org/), a Vue based on the [Bulma](https://bulma.io/) CSS framework.
+Vue components are from [Buefy](https://buefy.org/), based on the [Bulma](https://bulma.io/) CSS framework.
 [Axios](https://github.com/axios/axios) handles XHR requests to the server.

 ### Building the Frontend